“To travel is to live.” - Hans Christian Andersen

 “This is the real secret of life.
 To be completely engaged with what you are doing in the here and now.
 And instead of calling it work, realize it’s play.”

 As you travel ask yourself: Where is my consciousness or awareness?
-Most people realize they spend too much time on their phone and the computer and there is a growing trend of people wishing to use technology less.
+Most people realize they spend too much time on their phone and the computer and there is a growing trend for people wishing to use technology less.
 Don’t let it control you.
 Unplug often from these devices and connect with the people and world around you.

 We’d urge you to live intentionally and be more aware of people, moments and experiences.
 Desire and prioritize them over the virtual world.
 Whether you want to spend the day at a National Park or in a totally new country, it’s time to cross off some destinations from your list and see the world.